All Episodes

 They're lying about everything.

-In a unanimous ruling, the California State Supreme Court determined there's no reason to block Sergio Garcia's bid for a California law license.
+In a unanimous ruling, the California state Supreme Court determined there's no reason to block Sergio Garcia's bid for a California law license now that a new law permits the state's high court to give such licenses to immigrants who are not yet citizens.

-Because they're gonna be someday, soon as we do amnesty, they're gonna be, so go ahead and let them have law licenses.
+Because they're going to be someday, soon as we do amnesty, they're going to be.

-State legislators, backed by Governor Jerry Brown pushed the legislation last fall as Garcia's case was unfolding in the Supreme Court.
+State legislators backed by Governor Jerry Brown pushed the legislation last fall as Garcia's case was unfolding in the Supreme Court.

 Now, during arguments in the fall, the justices appeared unlikely to back Garcia because federal immigration law appeared to preclude giving a law license.

-How in the world, how in the name of Sam Hill can an illegal alien, by definition illegal in violation of the law.
+How in the world, how in the name of Sam Hill can an illegal alien, by definition, illegal, in violation of the law.

 Look, you may not like it.